usnistgov/FIPS201/_FIPS201/frontend.md

 the UUID value from the GUID data element of the CHUID in the subject alternative name extension.
 The UUID SHALL be encoded as a uniform resource identifier (URI), as specified in Section 3 of [[RFC4122]](../_Appendix/references.md#ref-RFC4122).
 The expiration date of the certificate SHALL be no later than the expiration date of the PIV
 Card.
-The PIV authentication certificate MAY include a PIV NACI indicator (background investigation indicator) extension (see Appendix B.2); this non-critical extension indicates the status of the subject's background investigation at the time of card issuance.
+The PIV authentication certificate MAY include a PIV background investigation indicator (previously known as the NACI indicator) extension (see Appendix B.2).
+This non-critical extension indicates the status of the subject's background investigation at the time of card issuance.
 [Section 5](keymanagement.md#s-5) of this document specifies the certificate format and the key management infrastructure for the PIV authentication key.